 Looking for EGR valve removal?
 We’ve safely removed over a hundred EGR valves in the last six months using delete pipe kits, blanking plates and software delete fixes.
 We promise a safe, long-lasting solution that’ll return your engine to its best.

-The EGR valve’s purpose is to open and close (normally electronically) at certain moments during different the rev ranges, but these valves get clogged up with carbon deposits, which can make them fail, or even get blocked making them stuck altogether either open or closed.
+The EGR valve’s purpose is to open and close (usually electronically) at certain moments during different rev ranges.
+But, these valves get clogged up with carbon deposits which can make them fail by sticking them open or closed.

-Symptoms can vary from poor idling speed, knocking, loss of power, engine unresponsive, smoke from the exhaust pipe, and the engine management light coming on.
-If not dealt with, this can lead to turbo damage, a very expensive part when compared to the cost of an Egr replacement.
+Symptoms can vary from poor idling speed, knocking, loss of power and engine unresponsive to smoke from the exhaust pipe, and the yellow engine management light coming on.
+If not dealt with, this can lead to turbocharger damage which is a very expensive part when compared to the cost of EGR replacement.

-Different symptons can be poor idling speed, thumping, misfortune of force, engine lethargic/unresponsive, smoke from the exhaust system, and the yellow engine management light coming on.
-If this is not dealt with it can lead to other issues which can cause damage to expensive parts on the car i.e. leading to turbo failure.
+Symptoms can be poor idling speed, thumping, misfortune of force, engine lethargic/unresponsive, smoke from the exhaust system, and the yellow engine management light coming on.
+If this is not dealt with it can lead to other issues which can cause damage to expensive parts on the car.
+The turbocharger being a prime example.

-Yes it is legal to remove the EGR system and it doesn’t currently form part of the MOT test.
+On petrol models, yes, it is legal to remove the EGR valve and it doesn’t currently form part of the MOT test.
 Whether this might be tightened up in the future, no one knows and our best guess that even if it is, then it will not be applied retrospectively.